sgangoly/QML/QML_fintech/README.md

-# FinTech-Time-Series
+# Finance Time Series
-Quantum Machine Learning for [FinTech](https://towardsdatascience.com/ten-applications-of-ai-to-fintech-22d626c2fdac) and Time Series Data
+Quantum Machine Learning for Time Series Data in finance.

 ## [Quantum Neural Networks for FinTech](https://eandt.theiet.org/content/articles/2019/04/quantum-on-the-money-fintech-is-banking-on-the-future-of-computing/) Time Series Function Fitting
-This repository is for developing quantum neural network models for fitting one-dimensional time series data and noisy signals.
+Quantum neural network models for fitting one-dimensional time series data and noisy signals.
 It is modified from the model presented in PennyLane [Function fitting with a quantum neural network](https://pennylane.ai/qml/app/quantum_neural_net.html).
-We modify the code presented in the default notebook downloaded from PennyLane so that it works using synthetic data created by the user, and we train a model on several years worth of drug sales data.
+The code presented in the default notebook downloaded from PennyLane is modified so that it works using synthetic data created by the user.
+A model is trained on several years worth of drug sales data.

 ![alt text](noisy_sine.png)